llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 {% endhighlight %}

 ## Initialising the ALSA interface
 To begin with the ALSA interface needs instantiating.
-Using the `snd_pcm_open()` function a PCM handle is initialised with reference to the soundcard, the type of stream and whether the instance should block when waiting for samples.
+Using the `snd_pcm_open()` function a PCM handle is initialised with reference to the sound card, the type of stream and whether the instance should block when waiting for samples.
 Once instantiated, this handle is used by the program to interact with the ALSA device and to read/write audio.

 {% highlight c %}
 #include "alsa/asoundlib.h"